spc476/a09/README.txt

 				nature of the assembler.

-		The following options only apply when using the BASIC format, otherwise they are ignored.
+		The following options only apply when using the BASIC format, or the RS-DOS format if the -B options is ued, otherwise they are ignored.

 			.OPT BASIC CODE <line>